SFDO-Tooling/CumulusCI/docs/get-started.md

 $ python -m pipx ensurepath
 ```

-Close your current cmd window and open a new one verify that `pipx` was successfully installed:
+Close your current command prompt and open a new one to verify that `pipx` was successfully installed:

 ```console
 pipx --version